Bard to Go Page

 Free Public Bard to Go Performances

-Final public performance November 2 at 1 p.m.
+Free public performance September 29 at 2 p.m.

 Thomas J. and Marcia J. Haas Center for Performing Arts Allendale Campus